kubernetes/kubernetes/examples/volumes/azure_disk/claim/README.md

-# Kubernetes Persistent Volume Plugin For Blob and Managed Disks Samples
+# Kubernetes Persistent Volume Plugin for Blob and Managed Disks Samples

 This repo contains samples that works with the new Azure persistent volume plugin for Kubernetes.
-The plugin is expected to be in v1.8 release, and then will become part of Azure ACS
+The plugin is expected to be in v1.8 release then will become part of Azure ACS

 ## What does the plugin do?

 1. Provision PVC based on Azure Managed Disks and Blob Disks
 2. Perform consistent attach/detach/mount/unmount and format when needed for disks
-3. Support both standard and premium storage accounts.
+3. Supports both standard and premium LRS storage accounts.

 ## Get Started